Estimated reading time: 13 minutes

 - Family history: Many forms follow autosomal dominant inheritance.

 - Differentiation: EDS is distinct from Marfan syndrome (tall stature, heart risks) and fibromyalgia (chronic pain without tissue fragility).
+A 2024 study highlighted ongoing misdiagnosis, with hEDS patients experiencing an average diagnostic odyssey of several years before a correct diagnosis [11].

 The Diagnosis Conundrum: EDS vs. Marfan vs. Fibromyalgia

-What Are The Treatments For Ehlers-Danlos Syndrome?
+What Are the Treatments for Ehlers-Danlos Syndrome?

-There is currently no cure for EDS, but treatment helps manage symptoms and limit complications.
+There is currently no cure for EDS, but treatment helps manage symptoms and limit complications [13].

-Therapies & rehabilitation
+Therapies & Rehabilitation

 - Occupational therapy can make daily activities safer and easier.